elxris/Turnip-Calculator/README.md

 You can find the live calculator [here](https://elxris.github.io/Turnip-Calculator/).

+## Changelog

+1.1: Clear data button!
+Please use it responsibly!
+1.2a: Fixed ranges of patterns
+1.3: Animations fixed.
+New icons #2.
+New horizontal marker for buy price #5.
+1.4: Guaranteed Min #10.
+Localization Support #12.
+New Currency Icon #11.
+1.4b: A lot of new translations! #8 #15 #16 #18 #19 #20 #21 #22 #23 #24 #25 #26

 ## Localizations

 This app supports dynamic localization using [i18next](https://www.i18next.com/) and [react-i18next](https://react.i18next.com/), with [i18next-browser-languagedetector](https://github.com/i18next/i18next-browser-languageDetector) to automatically detect the user's native OS language preferences and switch the app's language accordingly.